 Wheels for Concrete Skate Parks

-There’s quite some difference between wooden en concrete skate parks.
-For once, wood doesn’t hurt as much as concrete when you fall.
-In general, you don’t really have to swap your wheels.
-Just go with something about 53 mm -54 mm with a durometer between 96A and 101A.
-You want wheels that offer some grip because concrete can be slippery depending on the formula used.
+Just go with something about 53 mm -54 mm with a durometer between 99A and 101A.
+You want wheels that offer some grip because some concrete can be .

 Features to look for: